Tony Diaz: Career

+Colorado Rockies

 The Rockies hired Diaz as their major league first base coach before the 2017 season.

+Minnesota Twins

 After the 2018 season, the Twins hired Diaz as their third base coach, replacing Gene Glynn.
 He transitioned to the assistant bench coach role in 2022.
+On October 2, 2024, Diaz and the Twins parted ways.

+Frederick Keys

+On April 15, 2025 it was announced that Diaz would be the hitting coach for the Frederick Keys of the MLB Draft League for their upcoming 2025 season.

+Atlanta Braves

+In November 2025, Diaz was hired as a major league coach for the Atlanta Braves for the 2026 season.

 Personal life

 Diaz has two children.
 He and his wife, Lauren live in Scottsdale, Arizona.

 His father, Manuel, was shot to death in a mugging in Santo Domingo at 73 years old a few years before Diaz's first Major League coaching job.